Dreidel

+As many Haredi communities insisted that shin be used in the Land of Israel (because "there" refers to the Temple in Jerusalem and not Israel entirely), five-sided dreidels were invented in 2022 to represent the Hebrew phrase נֵס גָּדוֹל הָיָה שָׁם פֹּה (nes gadól hayáh sham poh, "a great miracle happened here and there" or "a great miracle happened everywhere").
+Twenty-sided dreidels are unique as they are not spinning tops but twenty-sided dice instead.

 While not mandated (a mitzvah) for Hanukkah (the only traditional mitzvot are lighting candles and saying the full hallel), spinning the dreidel is a traditional game played during the holiday.

 Astronaut Jeffrey A. Hoffman spun a dreidel made by Israeli silversmith Gideon Hay for an hour in outer space.

 Origins

-The dreidel developed from an Irish or English top introduced into Germany known as a teetotum, which was popular around Christmas time and dates back to ancient Greek and Roman times.
+The dreidel possibly developed from an Irish or English top introduced into Germany known as a teetotum, which was popular around Christmas time and dates back to ancient Greek and Roman times.

 The teetotum was inscribed with letters denoting the Latin words for "nothing", "everything", "half", and "put in".
 In German this came to be called a trendel, with German letters for the same concepts.
 Adapted to the Hebrew alphabet when Jews adopted the game, these letters were replaced by nun which stands for the Yiddish word נישט (nisht, "not", meaning "nothing"), gimel for גאַנץ (gants, "entire, whole"), hei for האַלב (halb, "half"), and shin for שטעל אַרײַן (shtel arayn, "put in").
 The letters served as a means to recalling the rules of the game.

 This theory states that when the game spread to Jewish communities unfamiliar with Yiddish, the denotations of the Hebrew letters were not understood.
 As a result, there arose Jewish traditions to explain their assumed meaning.
 However, in Judaism there are often multiple explanations developed for words.
 A popular conjecture had it that the letters abbreviated the words נֵס גָּדוֹל הָיָה שָׁם (nes gadól hayá sham, "a great miracle happened there"), an idea that became attached to dreidels when the game entered into Hanukkah festivities.